Welcome to today's edition of the Rush 24-7 podcast.

 There was no way that sit-in was going to accomplish anything legislatively.

-So you're fundraising.
+So they're fundraising.

 So what are they doing?